wldnjs95/NTC/README.md

 # UnzipHelper 2.6.8

 A lightweight desktop automation tool built with Python and CustomTkinter, designed to streamline batch file processing tasks such as unzipping files, converting images, and organizing outputs efficiently.
+This tool was developed in response to requests from small teams working on Adobe After Effects templates, who needed a pre-workout file management solution.
+By automating repetitive tasks, it reduced the time required per zip file from approximately 5–15 minutes down to less than 1 minute, significantly improving productivity.

 ---